What are the pros and cons of long-form content vs short-form content and which one should you publish on your blog?

 - The Advantages of Long-Form Content

-- Optimal Length Of Blog Posts & Other Content
+- Optimal Length Of Blog Posts & Social Media Content

 - More writing tips and tutorials